 Except where the context suggests otherwise, references in this Quarterly Report on Form 10-Q to "EFC," "Ellington Financial," "we," "us," and "our" refer to (i) Ellington Financial Inc. and its consolidated subsidiaries, including Ellington Financial Operating Partnership LLC, our operating partnership subsidiary, which we refer to as our "Operating Partnership," following our conversion to a corporation effective March 1, 2019 (our "corporate conversion"), and (ii) Ellington Financial LLC and its consolidated subsidiaries, including our Operating Partnership, before the corporate conversion.
-References in this Quarterly Report on Form 10-Q to (1) "common shares" refer to (a) common shares of beneficial interest, no par value, prior to our corporate conversion, and (b) shares of our common stock, \$0.001 par value per share ("common stock"), after our corporate conversion and (2) "common shareholders" refer to (a) holders of our common shares of beneficial interest, no par value, prior to our common stock after our corporate conversion.
+References in this Quarterly Report on Form 10-Q to (1) "common shares" refer to (a) common shares of beneficial interest, no par value, prior to our corporate conversion, and (b) shares of our common stock, \$0.001 par value per share ("common stock"), after our corporate conversion and (2) "common shares of beneficial interest, no par value, prior to our corporate conversion and (b) holders of shares of beneficial interest, no par value, prior to our common stock after our corporate conversion.
 We conduct all of our operations and business activities through our Operating Partnership.
-Our "Manager" refers to Ellington Financial Management LLC, our external manager, "Ellington" refers to Ellington and its principals (including family trusts established by its principals) and entities in which 100% of the interests are beneficially owned by the foregoing.
-In certain instances, references to our Manager and services to be provided to us by our Manager may also include services provided by Ellington and its other affiliates from time to time.
+Our "Manager" refers to Ellington Financial Management LLC, our external manager, "Ellington" refers to Ellington Management Group, L.L.C. and its affiliated investment advisory firms, including our Manager, and "Manager Group" refers collectively to Ellington and its principals (including family trusts established by its principals) and entities in which 100% of the interests are beneficially owned by the foregoing.
+In certain instances, references to our Manager and services provided by Ellington and its other affiliates from time to time.